build your capability

 Commitment: 6 hours per module min. (includes online kōrero, group work, and reading/activities)

-Personal support: 2 x coaching sessions, plus a year membership to ROW Gold.
+Personal support: 2 x group coaching sessions, plus a year membership to ROW Gold.

 Queries: Contact course facilitator Andy Hearn – email@example.com